snapcrafters/nano/README.md

-# Unofficial Snap Packaging for GNU Nano
+# Unofficial Snap Packaging for GNU nano
-This is the unofficial snap packaging for GNU Nano, [Snaps are universal Linux packages](https://snapcraft.io).
+This is the unofficial snap packaging for GNU nano, [Snaps are universal Linux packages](https://snapcraft.io).

 Refer [snap/README.md](snap/README.md) for user-oriented information.

 ## Remaining Tasks
-Snapcrafters ([join us](https://forum.snapcraft.io/t/join-snapcrafters/1325)) are working to land snap install documentation and the [snapcraft.yaml](https://github.com/Lin-Buo-Ren/snapcrafters-template-plus/blob/master/snap/snapcraft.yaml) upstream so GNU Nano can authoritatively publish future releases.
+Snapcrafters ([join us](https://forum.snapcraft.io/t/join-snapcrafters/1325)) are working to land snap install documentation and the [snapcraft.yaml](https://github.com/Lin-Buo-Ren/snapcrafters-template-plus/blob/master/snap/snapcraft.yaml) upstream so GNU nano can authoritatively publish future releases.

 - [x] *Import* the [Snapcrafters Template Plus](https://github.com/Lin-Buo-Ren/snapcrafters-template-plus) repository to your own GitHub account and name it as _snap_name_-snap (or any valid name you prefer) using GitHub's [Import repository](https://github.com/new/import) feature
   - It is recommended to *avoid forking the template repository* unless you're working on the template itself because you can only fork a repository once